qooxdoo/qooxdoo/docs/core/tech_website_apis.md

 ## qx.dom - Cross-browser DOM manipulation

 The Document Object Model (DOM) is a tree model that represents the document in a browser.
-The classes provided by this packages allow you to query, to manipulate (i.e. add, remove, change order or replace) and to check the nodes contained in the DOM.
+The classes provided by these packages allow you to query, to manipulate (i.e. add, remove, change order or replace) and to check the nodes contained in the DOM.

-Currently the `qx.dom` package consists of three classes:
+Currently, the `qx.dom` package consists of three classes:

 - **Element**: manages children structures, inserts, removes and replaces nodes
 - **Hierarchy**: for querying nodes